Neel14-stack/Assignment/DWH/hadoop.md

 ### NOTES
 - No of ballots is equal to no of teller
 - no of blocks is equal to no of map job
+- no of nodes is equal to no of reducer

+** migration is map only jon **